 During this first attack we undertook and won 3 actions by professional bodies against biased reporting in the media.Use of the word “cult”

 During this period academics, particularly in America, argued the use of the word “cult” incited prejudice, hate and antagonism towards the groups, in the same way as racially stigmatized words.Click here to refer to the article by Professor James RichardsonThe second attack

 A second attack against Kenja was launched with new allegations in 2005.

 This was a terrible tragedy and a great loss of an inspiring and dedicated man.
 Ken had committed no crime.
-His insistence on a principled and ethical basis of conduct for those who wanted to be part of Kenja led some people to be hostile and disgruntled when asked to leave because of their unethical and dishonest conduct, and in the case of one man, criminal behaviour for which he was expelled from the organization.
+His insistence on a principled and ethical basis of conduct for those who wanted to be part of Kenja led some people to be hostile and disgruntled when asked to leave because of their unethical and dishonest conduct.
 Those people wanted to discredit and destroy Kenja.
 They have not succeeded, despite their hostility which continues to this day.
 Kenja continues to thrive and bring creativity and joy to the lives of many despite these attacks and smears.

 The Wikipedia entry on Kenja was substantially authored by the man expelled from Kenja in July 2002 because of his criminal activities and who was instrumental in organising the second round of attacks against Ken.

 We are confident that this individual will soon be brought before the courts to answer for his misconduct, dishonesty and criminal activities.Present Legal Case